Estrogen & Histamine

 There’s also a link between histamine and asthma, thanks to mast cells.
 According to at least one study, postmenopausal women on hormone replacement therapy had an increased risk of new onset asthma (meaning for the first time).
 Estrogen and progesterone have both been shown to cause mast cell maturation and degranulation (the process by which histamine and other inflammatory mediators are released into the bloodstream).

 And of course there’s the study by researchers at the National Institute of Allergy and Infectious Diseases findings that women have it worse than men when it comes to anaphylaxis, and estrogen is the culprit.
 We have longer lasting attacks thanks to our hormones…but reducing the level of estrogen leveled the playing field between the sexes.

 Xenoestrogens make everything worse.

 Each year we’re exposed to increasingly high amounts of xenoestrogens, or estrogens that are found in pollutants from water, food, and beauty products.
 So it’s not surprising to see that over the past 30 years allergen-related diseases are continuing to increase dramatically, in addition to affecting women disproportionately.

 Part of the solution in dealing with the estrogen-influenced increase of histamine is to remove excess estrogens in the body.
 This may also help women who are estrogen dominant dampen their PMS symptoms.

 I added cruciferous vegetables like Brussels sprouts and broccoli to my diet to help to remove these estrogens.
-I go over the benefits of these foods, in addition to other foods that heal in the Beyond Low Histamine Diet Workshop.
+I go over the benefits of these foods, in addition to other foods that heal in the 28 day histamine reset.